 Cycling from Europoort is not as difficult as you might imagine.
 Before I researched it, I imagined cycling amongst hoardes of container lorries, with chimneys belching all around us.
 However, this is the Netherlands and the infrastructure has bicycles as an integral part.
 Cycling from Europoort is no exception: there traffic free paths almost as soon as you’re off the ferry and the bike routes are extremely well signed.

 On arrival into Europoort we checked our Falk cycle maps and headed for the RET Fast Ferry at Pistoolhaven which would take us and our bikes to Hoek Van Holland.
 The traffic-free cycle paths include a wide cycle bridge over a motorway.
-The view of industrial slag heaps and pigeon colonies isn’t particularly inspiring but the cycle paths are wide and safe and it’s only about 8km before you’re at the Fast Ferry.
+The view of industrial coal (or tar) heaps and the vast herring gull colony isn’t particularly inspiring but the cycle paths are wide and safe and it’s only about 8km before you’re at the Fast Ferry.
 We managed it in about 40 minutes, despite the strong headwind.

 Arriving in Hoek Van Holland

 Twenty minutes later, we were in Hoek Van Holland, ready to seek out a hot drink and second breakfast.
 There are hotels, campsites, cafes and supermarkets in Hoek.
 We wouldn’t recommend the cafe we went to; everything we wanted seemed rather too much trouble to the lady in charge.